sarkvido/sarkvido/README.md

 - 👋 Hi, I’m Komi ABOTSITSE
-- 👀 My interest are in machine learning, Artificial Intelligence and data science
+- 👀 My interest are in machine learning, Actuarial science, Artificial Intelligence and data science
 - 🌱 I’m currently learning data analysis with Python and R
 - 💞️ I’m looking to collaborate on project related to data science
 - 📫 How to reach me davabotsitse@gmail.com